dcos/dcos-e2e/docs/source/aws-backend.rst

 In case of an error during the DC/OS installation the journal from each node will be dumped and downloaded to the folder that the tests were executed in.
 The logs are prefixed with the installation phase that failed, ``preflight``, ``deploy`` or ``postflight``.

 When using temporary credentials it is required to pay attention that the credentials are still valid or renewed when deleting a cluster.
-If the credentials are not valid anymore the AWS backend fails to delete the private keypair generated at cluster creation.
+If the credentials are not valid anymore the AWS backend fails to delete the private key pair generated at cluster creation.
 It is therefore recommended to a periodically renew temporary AWS credentials when executing tests using the AWS backend.

 Reference